-All you need to know about the Brown Advisory and Merriebelle Stable Plate at Cheltenham Racecourse on March 14.
+All you need to know about the Craft Irish Whiskey Co.
+Plate at Cheltenham racecourse on Thursday 17 March.

 · The Pipe family have a tremendous record in the race; Martin won it four times between 1997 and 2002 and his son David has landed the prize three times since 2010.

-· Only three horses have carried more than 11st to victory since the turn of the century.
+· Only four horses have carried more than 11st to victory since the turn of the century.

-· Only one five-year-old has won this race and that was Majadou in 1999 for Martin Pipe and AP McCoy.
+· Only one five-year-old has won this race - Majadou (1999) for Martin Pipe and AP McCoy.

-· Horses returning to the contest have often done well - There have been two dual winners (Elfast and The Tsarevich), while the likes of Mr McGoldrick, Dublin Flyer, Smartie Express, King of the Lot and Fondmort were placed on more than one occasion.
+· Horses returning to this contest have often done well and there have been two dual winners in Elfast and The Tsarevich.
+Mr McGoldrick, Dublin Flyer, Smartie Express, King of the Lot and Fondmort were placed on more than one occasion.
 Palarshan, second in 2007, returned the following season to finish fifth.

-Brown Advisory & Merriebelle Stable took over sponsorship for this two-mile, five-furlong handicap chase for the first time in 2015.
-The contest was formerly known as the Mildmay Of Flete Handicap Chase, in memory of the second Baron Mildmay of Flete, an amateur National Hunt jockey who rode three winners at the Cheltenham Festival.
+The contest was once known as the Mildmay Of Flete Handicap Chase, in memory of the second Baron Mildmay of Flete, an amateur National Hunt jockey who rode three winners at the Cheltenham Festival.

 The 2009 renewal was run as the Freddie Williams Festival Plate in remembrance of legendary bookmaker Freddie Williams, who passed away in 2008.